 (2f) Waste classification and near-surface disposal.
-(1) A cornerstone of the system is stability stability of the waste and the disposal site so that once emplaced and covered, the access of water to the waste can be minimized.
-Migration of radionuclides is thus minimized, long-term active maintenance can be avoided, and potential exposures to intruders reduced Stability helps ensure that releases of radioactivity, such as via infiltrating water, are minimized, thus avoiding the need for, to the extent practical, active maintenance.
-Stability is desirable from an operational and management standpoint for all wastes.
-However, it may not be necessary from a health and safety standpoint for some waste depending on the radiological composition.
-If unstable waste is disposed with waste that does require stability, the deterioration of unstable waste could lead to poor performance of the disposal site.
-While stability is a desirable characteristic for all waste much radioactive waste does not contain sufficient amounts of radionuclides to be of great concern from these standpoints; this waste, however, tends to be unstable, such as ordinary trash type wastes.
+(1) A cornerstone of the waste classification system is stability-stability of both the waste and the disposal site, which minimizes so that once emplaced and covered, the access of water to the waste can be minimized that has been emplaced and covered.
+Limiting the access of water to the waste minimizes the Migration migration of radionuclides is thus minimized, which may avoid the need for long-term active maintenance can be avoided, and reduces the potential exposures to intruders reduced for release of radioactivity into the environment.
+While stability is a-desirable, it is not necessary from a health and safety standpoint for most waste because the -characteristic for all waste much radioactive waste does not contain sufficient amounts of radioactivitynuclides to be of great concern from these standpoints; this waste, however, tends to be unstable, such as ordinary trash type wastes.
 If mixed with the higher activity waste, their deterioration could lead to failure of the system and permit water to penetrate the disposal unit and cause problems with the higher activity waste.
+This lower-activity waste (e.g., ordinary trash-type waste) tends to be unstable.
+If unstable waste is disposed with the waste requiring stability, the deterioration of unstable waste could lead to the failure of the system.
+The failure of the system could permit water to penetrate the disposal unit, which may cause problems with the waste that requires stability.
 Therefore, in order to avoid placing requirements for a stable waste form on relatively innocuous waste, these wastes have been classed as Class A waste.
-Unstable The Class A waste will be disposed of in separate disposal units at the disposal site.
-However, stable Class A waste that is stable may be mixed disposed of with other classes of waste.
-Those higher activity wWastes that should must be stable for proper disposal are classed as Class B and C waste.
-To the extent that it is practicable, Class B and C waste forms or containers should be designed to be stable, (i.e., maintain gross physical properties and identity), over 300 years.
-The stability of the disposal site for the disposal of longlived radionuclides may be more uncertain and require more robust technical evaluation of the processes that are unlikely to affect the ability of the disposal site to isolate short-lived waste.
-For long-lived radionuclides and certain radionuclides prone to migration, a maximum disposal site inventory based on the characteristics of the disposal site may be established to limit potential exposure and to mitigate the uncertainties associated with long-term stability of the disposal site.
+Unstable The-Class A waste will be disposed of in separate disposal units at the disposal site.
+However, stable Class A waste that is stable may be disposed mixed of with other classes of waste.
+Those higher activity wWastes that should must be stable for proper disposal are classified as Class B and C waste.
+To the extent that it is practicable, Class B and C waste forms or containers should be designed to be stable, (i.e., maintain gross physical properties and identity,) over 300 years.
+The stability of the disposal site for the disposal of long-lived waste may be more uncertain and require more robust technical evaluation of the processes that are unlikely to affect the ability of the disposal system to isolate short-lived waste.
+For long-lived waste and certain radionuclides prone to migration, a maximum disposal site inventory based on the characteristics of the disposal site may be established to limit potential exposure and to mitigate the uncertainties associated with long-term stability of the disposal site.
 Some waste, depending on its radiological characteristics, may not be suitable for disposal if uncertainties cannot be adequately addressed with technical analyses.